Saint Francis de Sales

-Saint Francis de Sales (1567 – 1622) was born into the noble Sales family of the Duchy of Savoy, in France, the eldest of six children and the heir to his father’s estate.
-He was given an excellent education.
-He studied rhetoric and the humanities at a Jesuit College in Paris and obtained doctorate degrees in law and theology at the University of Padua.
-Saint Francis de Sales was described as being intelligent, handsome, tall and well built, with blue grey eyes, somewhat reserved and quiet, and a welcome guest in the homes of his father’s friends.
+Saint Francis de Sales (1567 – 1622) was born into the noble Sales family of the Duchy of Savoy in France, the eldest of six children and the heir to his father’s estate.
+He received an excellent education, having studied rhetoric and the humanities at a Jesuit College in Paris and obtaining doctorate degrees in law and theology at the University of Padua.
+Saint Francis de Sales was described as intelligent, handsome, tall, and well built, with blue-grey eyes and somewhat reserved and quiet.

-Even though he was educated to be a lawyer, he felt called to the priesthood and, after much prayer and discernment, he decided to follow this path.
-During the period of discernment, he was once riding his horse and his sword fell to the ground forming a cross with another sword.
+Even though he studied to be an attorney, he felt called to the priesthood.
+During the period of discernment, in a single day, he fell three times from his horse.
+Each time he fell, his sword fell to the ground where it formed a cross with its scabbard.
 He saw this as a sign from Heaven that his path was indeed to become a priest.
-He renounced his inheritance in favour of the next brother in the line of succession and was ordained a priest in 1593.
-Immediately, he was made the superior of the cathedral chapter of Geneva, an area that had become almost completely Calvinist.
+He then renounced his inheritance in favour of the next brother in the line of succession and, in 1593, was ordained a priest.
+Soon thereafter, he was made the superior of the cathedral chapter of Geneva, an area that had become almost entirely Calvinist.
 Because of this, at first, he had to live in a fortress garrisoned by the Duke of Savoy’s soldiers.
 Several times he escaped death at the hands of assassins sent by the Protestants.

 Among his writings are Introduction to the Devout Life and Treatise on the Love of God.
 Together with Saint Jane Frances de Chantal he founded the congregation of the Visitandines, a religious order for women.
-Saint Francis de Sales died in December 1622 of a stroke and was made patron saint of writers and journalists in 1923 by Pope Pius XI.
+Saint Francis de Sales died in December 1622 of a stroke.
+He was declared patron saint of writers and journalists in 1923 by Pope Pius XI.